-One Planet Oxfordshire is bringing together people and organisations across the county to create a vision for a happier, healthier and greener future for all Oxfordshire residents and an action plan to help deliver that vision
+One Planet Oxfordshire is bringing together people and organisations across the county to deliver on a co-created vision and action plan for a happier, healthier and greener future for all Oxfordshire residents

 With five years of on-the-ground experience in the county, Bioregional Oxfordshire helped create a successful new low-carbon business network for the region in 2019: Oxfordshire Greentech.